overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ### Screenshots

-Include at least one screenshot of your app which will be shown in the app’s page when reached through the Appstore.
+Include at least one screenshot of your app.
+These screenshots will be displayed on the app’s page.
 * Should be a JPG format image sized 656x410.
-* Providing more than one attractive screenshots increases your app’s chances of getting noticed and winning hearts.
+* Using attractive screenshots of your app will increase its chances of getting noticed and winning hearts, so try including more than one.
-* You may include up to 5 screenshots per app.
+* You may add up to 5 screenshots per app.
-* Please choose screenshots that remain clear and where features can be spotted at this resolution.
+* We recommend choosing screenshots that showcase the app's features in a clear way.
 * Same as the [ScreenshotX section](../start/submit-your-app-to-the-store#3-screenshotxjpg) from the "store" folder.

 ![screenshots](../assets/dev-console/update-store/screenshots.png)